mendix/docs/content/ats/howtos/cab-07-radiobuttons.md

 ## 1 Introduction

-This how-to explains step by step how to create an Unsupported Widget action for the Radio Buttons widget.
+This how-to explains how to create an Unsupported Widget action for the Radio Buttons widget.
 In a standard situation, the first step is checking if ATS supports the widget.

 The how-to assumes that you must build your own action.

-The how-to applies to all widgets like a radio button, which means that, if you must click a child element based on text, you can follow this how-to.
+The how-to applies to all widgets like the radio button widget, which means that, if you must click a child element based on text, you can follow this how-to.
 Keep in mind that it might need some adjustments according to the widget!

 **This how-to will teach you how to do the following:**